The Ragged Astronauts

 The Ragged Astronauts is a novel by Bob Shaw published in 1986 by Gollancz.
 It is the first book in the series Land and Overland.
 It won the BSFA Award for Best Novel.

+The novel is set on the fictional twin planets of Land and Overland, which happen to share the same atmosphere.
+Land is running out of resources due to overexploitation, and its authorities are planning a mass migration towards Overland.
+The process is complicated by rioting and an ongoing global pandemic.

 Plot summary

-The Ragged Astronauts is a novel in which interplanetary travel by hot-air balloon is possible between twin planets that share the same atmosphere.
+The Ragged Astronauts is a novel in which people can use a hot-air balloon for interplanetary travel between twin planets that share the same atmosphere.
 The feudal residents of Land have to migrate to the nearby planet of Overland due to overexploitation of resources on their homeworld.
 The story is told from the perspective of nobleman Toller Maraquine who clashes with a military Prince before and during the chaotic evacuation accelerated by rioting and a global pandemic.

 Reception

 Dave Langford reviewed The Ragged Astronauts for White Dwarf #81, and stated that "Pi, in this book, equals 3.
 Therefore the universe isn't ours, the gravitational constant is different, and physicists will kindly pipe down."

+Wendy Graham reviewed The Ragged Astronauts for Adventurer magazine and stated that "I in fact did quite enjoy the book, but I'll reserve judgement until the other two come my way - I'm hoping that the hero turns out to have, well not totally feet of clay, but maybe a few more earthy toenails at least.
+There is at least a good point to be taken about man messing with the environment."